 Qualifications and Training

-All technical field staff will be trained and responsible for familiarity with the information contained within the protocol narrative, SOPs, and the protocol database.
+All technical field staff will be trained and responsible for familiarity with the information contained within the protocol narrative, SOPs, the protocol database, and the PACN Safety Plan.
+All field leaders must have also taken Operational Leadership Training.
 SOP #2 “Training Observers” provides details on hiring and training all personnel associated with the PACN Established Invasive Plant Species Monitoring Protocol.
 The project lead position requires a graduate degree or equivalent experience in related disciplines (e.g., botany, ecology, forestry, or other applicable biological/ natural science field), experience in field data collection, statistics, data management, and reporting.

 The field leader requires at minimum a bachelor’s degree or equivalent experience in related botanical disciplines, experience in leading vegetation field crews under strenuous field conditions, data collection, data management, post processing, basic data analysis, and equipment maintenance.
 One of the most important components in collecting credible, high-quality data on invasive plant species is a competent field staff.
 The quality of the data collected will be directly related to the quality of the field team.
 The biological technicians are required to have some botanical experience (i.e., able to recognize major plant groups in the field, know how to key out plants, etc.), as well as be able to conduct field work and help with data entry and management tasks.